KIDS TV SHOWS FROM THE 70S AND 80S

 idea why he was called Scooper?

-That's the first time I've heard that music since the 70s!
+Regarding the video clip at the top of the page, that's the first time I've heard that music since the 70s!
 Vision On

 was a childrens art programme for the deaf, although many kids who were